resource-watch/slate/source/includes/api/_vocabulary.md

 result will contain any resource that matches either vocabulary/tags filters.

 The filters described above do not take into account the `application` for which the vocabularies were defined.
-If you wish to only see results matching the vocabulary of a specific application, you can pass either a `app` or `application` query parameter with the value of the application you wish to filter by.
+If you wish to only see results matching the vocabulary of a specific application, you can pass either an `app` or `application` query parameter with the value of the application you wish to filter by.

 #### Errors for getting resources by vocabulary and tag